 Numbers grew – at the first official Moonlight Mandolins rehearsal there were six players (all mandolins), by the second session it was nine (including two guitarists).
 Since then there have been many comings and goings, but overall numbers have grown and we currently have around 20 players at any one time.

 Our first concerts were very local affairs, with small audiences consisting overwhelmingly of partners and family of the players.
 Gradually our confidence (and our audience) grew.
 We planned larger concerts in conjunction with other local music groups, and started to involve guest soloists.

 At this time we were also lucky enough to have the UK’s number one classical mandolin player, Alison Stephens living nearby.
 She gave us – collectively and individually – a great deal of help and encouragement, and contributed a number of arrangements to our repertoire.
-Many of the Moonlights used to travel over to St Neots for lessons with her
+Many of the Moonlights used to travel over to St Neots for lessons with Ali.

-The group started to travel more too – the orchestra has competed at several national festivals run by the BMG – making new friends, getting new ideas for repertoire, and bringing home a certain amount of silverware – and members of the MMO have been stalwarts in larger regional ensembles such as the London Mandolin Orchestra and the British National Fretted Orchestra.
+The group started to travel more too.
+We have competed at several national festivals run by the BMG – making new friends, getting new ideas for repertoire, and bringing home a certain amount of silverware – and members of the MMO have been stalwarts in larger regional ensembles such as the London Mandolin Orchestra and the British National Fretted Orchestra.